-The recipient organization will design a 3 to 5 day in-person workshop for approximately 30-40 Humphrey Fellows that is either thematically-centered on one critical global topic OR focused on the development of specific professional skills.
+The recipient organization will design a 3 to 5 day in-person workshop for approximately 30-40 Humphrey Fellows that is either thematically centered on one critical global topic OR focused on the development of a specific professional skill.
 Proposals must clearly state the thematic topic OR professional skillset the workshop will address.

-Enhancement Workshop Design Guidelines
+Enhancement Workshop Design Parameters